Focus on Arab states to fill Saudi Security Council seat, Kuwait a front-runner

 In 2006, the Latin American and Caribbean group chose Panama as a replacement candidate after Guatemala and Venezuela - who were rivals - both failed in repeated rounds of voting to win two-thirds of the General Assembly votes to secure the seat.
 The two countries withdrew to break the deadlock and allow a compromise candidate.

-Like Saudi Arabia, Kuwait is a Sunni Muslim country that opposes Syria’s mostly Alawite Muslim government, but it is less active on Syria than Riyadh.
-Kuwait does not fund or arm Syrian opposition groups, although Kuwaiti individuals do.
+Like Saudi Arabia, Kuwait is a Sunni Muslim country that backs the opposition to Syria’s mostly Alawite Muslim government.

 Saudi Arabia’s U.N. ambassador, Abdullah al-Mouallimi, declined to comment further on Tuesday on his country’s decision, but told the Security Council during a debate on the Middle East that it was failing on Syria.